sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/troubleshooting/status.md

 ...
 ```

-The above processor time utilization and memory consumption metrics pertain to the `hws-otel-collector` process only, and do not represent the activity of the internal **Hardware Sentry Agent**.
+The above processor time utilization and memory consumption metrics pertain to the `otelcol-contrib` process only, and do not represent the activity of the internal **Hardware Sentry Agent**.

 You can choose to integrate these internal metrics in the pipeline of the *OpenTelemetry Collector* to push them to the platform of your choice.
-To do so, [edit the config/otel-config.yaml configuration file](../configuration/configure-otel.md) to add `prometheus/internal` in the list of receivers:
+To do so, [edit the otel/otel-config.yaml configuration file](../configuration/configure-otel.md) to add `prometheus/internal` in the list of receivers:

 ```yaml
 # [...]